sarahromanes/jenga/README.md

 Overview
 --------

-**jenga** is a Discriminant Analysis (DA) algorithm capable for use in high dimensional datasets, providing feature selection through multiple hypothesis testing.
-This algorithm has minimal tuning parameters, is easy to use, and offers improvement in speed compared to existing DA classifiers.
+**jenga** is a small, easy to use package, which allows users to create a "jenga stack" - that is, a named list to be